saturnlighting/literature-review/README.md

 # Conclusions

-This paper reviewed published research on the intersection between road lighting and cycling uptake.
+This paper reviewed academic research on the association between road lighting and cycling uptake.

-<gaps>Despite the recent growth of articles on this subject, it is still
+<gaps>Despite the recent growth of articles on this topic, it is still
 under-researched.
 More empirical work in the area of cycling and road lighting is needed.